Poster Map of the Tribes of Reuben, Gad, and Manasseh (East)

 Announcing Bible Mapper, Jr.!

 Bible Mapper is pleased to announce the launch of Bible Mapper, Jr.!
 The new site hosts a growing collection of resources specifically designed to help kids understand where the stories of the Bible happened and why it matters.
 Each map lesson includes a kid-friendly map, a Bible reading, a Life Lesson, and an article that unpacks what happened in the story and how it can help us follow God more closely.
 You are welcome to use any resources you find on Bible Mapper, Jr., for any non-commercial purposes.
 The only requirement is that you cite biblemapper.com as the source of the map or resource, and if you are including it in an online resource, provide a hyperlink back to biblemapper.com.
-As with all resources produced by Bible Mapper, we hope you find the new site to be rich collection of helpful resources to help kids understand Scripture better.
+As with all resources produced by Bible Mapper, we hope you find the new site to be a rich collection of helpful resources to help kids understand Scripture better.

 Sheba Rebels against David